-- If a parent/legal guardian is not satisfied with the decision rendered by the school administrator, they may appeal the decision within fifteen (15) calendar days of the incident by submitting a written appeal to the Coordinator of Culture and Climate, who serves as the Superintendent's designee. - Coordinator of Culture and Climate will request and review evidence used by school administrators to determine student discipline.
-Evidence may include witness statements and video footage if available. - The Coordinator of Culture and Climate shall review all of the aforementioned documents and shall render a written decision within fifteen (15) calendar days of the receipt of the appeal and send copies to the grievant and school administration. - The District will ensure that the appeal decision is impartial.
-The Superintendent will appoint impartial persons to make the appeal decision.
+- If a parent/guardian is not satisfied with the decision rendered by the school administrator, they may appeal the decision within fifteen (15) calendar days of the incident by submitting a written appeal to the Coordinator of Culture and Climate, who serves as the Superintendent's designee. - The Superintendent's designee will act as a hearing officer and will conduct a hearing to review the evidence relevant to the out of school suspension. - The Superintendent's designee will submit a written report to the Board of Education. - The Board of Education will review the evidence and render a decision.